lapicidae/tvs-scraper/README.md

 ### Important Options

-* `--list-channels`: Lists all available channel IDs and their names, then exits.
-Useful for configuring `channelmap.conf`.
+* `--list-channels`: Lists all available channel IDs and their names.

 * `--channel-ids <IDS>`: A comma-separated list of channel IDs (e.g., `"ARD,ZDF"`).
 If not provided, all channels are scraped.